nus-cs2113-AY1920S2/tp/docs/team/jeremy733.md

 + Justification: This feature was done originally in one class.
 Then it was separated into different classes to  shorten the length of code needed.

-+ Highlights: The messages follows each command was later moved to repestive classes to avoid lengthy code.
++ Highlights: The messages follows each command was later moved to respective classes to avoid lengthy code.

 ### Minor enhancement: Added the view of answers when listing.
 ### Minor enhancement: Added the ability to detect duplicates in subjects